-Pacing is your ability to adjust your level of productivity to something you can maintain indefinitely.
+Pacing is a soft skill that enables you to adjust your level of productivity to something you can maintain indefinitely.

 Learning how to only take on as much work as you can reasonably handle is your primary defense against burnout.
 When you allow yourself to become burned out, your productivity drops to zero or worse yet – the work you produce is of such poor quality, it will eventually have to be redone.
 Your goal in taking on no more work than you can handle is not to work less, but to work more consistently and, in turn, increase your long-term productivity.

 Companies place ever-increasing demands on their employees for more productivity but offer little-to-no guidance on how this can be achieved.
 As contemporary management practices are based on a philosophy of only focusing on what you can measure, the road to more productivity is stated to be: